profjellybean/content-profiling/README.md

 **Procedure**

-In this project, we leverage FITS (File Information Tool Set) for file format identification and validation, as well as C3PO for content profiling and conflict resolution.
-Through a Python script, we automate the analysis process.
-C3PO is deployed as a Docker image, allowing metadata analysis of digital collections.
-The analysis results are processed in a Jupyter notebook, generating visual outputs that provide insights into file types and quantities.
-Additionally, data samples are produced, and based on the interpretation of the results, decisions can be made regarding the need for digital preservation actions.
+In this project, we utilize FITS (File Information Tool Set) for file format identification and validation, as well as C3PO for content profiling and conflict resolution.
+The analysis process is automated using a Python script.
+C3PO is deployed as a Docker image, enabling metadata analysis of digital collections.
+To run the analysis, use the command docker run -it -p **port**:9000 -v **dir**/output:/data/FITS artourkin/c3po:latest.

+The analysis results are processed in PowerBI.
+PowerBI provides a platform for data visualization and exploration.
+Through visual outputs, we gain insights into file types and quantities.
+Additionally, based on the interpretation of the results, decisions can be made regarding the need for digital preservation actions.

 ---